eugenia1984/english/glossary.md

 - **serious**: means showing deep thought, not joking, or focusing intensely on something important.
 For example, ``He is serious about learning English``.
 This shows he is very focused and committed to learning English, not doing it just for fun.

+- **set for**: **set**means that something is arranged, planned, or scheduled for a specific time or purpose.
+The preposition **for** is used to indicate the time or purpose of the planned event.
+For example: `The meeting is set for 3 PM tomorrow.` -> This means the meeting is scheduled to take place at that time.

 - **set up right**: means to configure something correctly so that it works as expected.
 If something isn't set up right, it might not function properly.
 For example:

 `The printer isn't working because it's not set up right.` -> The printer isn't configured correctly.